erezrokah/aws-testing-library/CONTRIBUTING.md

 ## License

-By contributing to Netlify Node Client, you agree that your contributions will be licensed under its [MIT license](LICENSE).
+By contributing to AWS Testing Library, you agree that your contributions will be licensed under its [MIT license](LICENSE).